4 Examples of Great Customer Service

 Great customer service removes stress.
 How many times do some retailers overcommunicate problems?
 Your job is not to add stress or friction.
 If you have it handled, you don’t have to call the customer and get them upset.

-The hostess welcomed each party patiently waiting and informed them the staff was still setting up but would seat them shortly.
+The hostess welcomed each party patiently waiting and informed them that the staff was still setting up but would seat them shortly.
 Everyone relaxed.
 When it was my turn, a staff member called out my name, introduced herself, and showed us to the elevator.
 She asked, “Is this your first time here?”
 I told her it was.
 She welcomed us and asked where we were from.
 “New York,” I replied.

 The doors opened, we stepped off, and she turned us over to the manager, Michael, who showed us to our table.
-The meal was super, and Bob - the server - did his job in a professional manner.
+The meal was superb, and Bob - the server - did his job in a professional manner.
 Afterward, Michael came over to check on the dessert and followed up, asking where in New York we were from and why we were visiting California.

-On the way out, I had to hit the restroom up on level two.
+On the way out, I had to use the restroom on level two.
 When I got off the elevator, I asked the maître d’ where it was.
 Without missing a beat, he said, “First, show me a picture of the Bentley.”
 We both laughed out loud.
-It felt great Michael had bragged about the car, and we no longer felt like strangers in a strange city.
+It felt great that Michael had bragged about the car, and we no longer felt like strangers in a strange city.

 How does this relate to retail?

-Sausalito is a short ride over the Golden Gate Bridge, and when we got there, had to find a waterside place for lunch to see all the sailboats.
+Sausalito is a short ride over the Golden Gate Bridge, and when we got there, we had to find a waterside place for lunch to see all the sailboats.
 I consulted TripAdvisor and found The Spinnaker.
 The restaurant had just opened, and while the hostess served us right away, no one else came over.

 After a few minutes, a server in his 30s came over and said, “I’m not your server, but since she’s running late, what can I get you to drink?”
 We gave him the drink orders, and he distributed the menus.
 He returned with the drinks, “OK, she’s not coming, so I’ll be your server.
 So where are you coming from?”
 I told him the car journey story from New York to San Francisco.